-- Other medicines to lower blood pressure, such as beta-blockers, angiotensin-receptor-blockers, water tablets (diuretics) such as thiazides, furosemide, bumetanide, a medicine called aliskiren or medicines for chest pain (angina) such as nitroglycerine.
+Other medicines to lower blood pressure, such as beta-blockers, water tablets (diuretics) such as thiazides, furosemide, bumetanide, or medicines for chest pain (angina) such as nitroglycerine.
 Taking ‘ENALAPRIL’ at the same time may cause low blood pressure.

-- If you are taking an angiotensin II receptor blocker (ARB) or aliskiren (see also information under the headings "Do not take ENALAPRIL if" and "Warnings and precautions"
+an angiotensin II receptor blocker (ARB) or aliskiren (see also information under the headings "Do not take ENALAPRIL if" and "Warnings and precautions")

-- A medicine containing a neprilysin inhibitor such as sacubitril (available as fixed-dose combination with valsartan) and racecadotril.
+a medicine containing a neprilysin inhibitor such as sacubitril (available as fixed-dose combination with valsartan), racecadotril or vildagliptin.
 The risk of angioedema (swelling of the face, lips, tongue or throat with difficulty in swallowing or breathing) may be increased.
-See also information under the headings “Do not take Enalapril” and “Warnings and precautions”.
+See also information under the headings “Do not take Enalapril if” and “Warnings and precautions”.

-If you are not sure if any of the above apply to you, talk to your doctor or pharmacist before taking ‘ENALAPRIL’.
+If you are not sure if any of the above applies to you, talk to your doctor or pharmacist before taking ‘ENALAPRIL’.

 If you are going to have an anaesthetic (for an operation), tell your doctor or dentist that you are taking ‘ENALAPRIL’.

-Pregnancy: You must tell your doctor if you think you are pregnant or breast-feeding, think you may be pregnant or are planning to have a baby.
+Pregnancy: If you are pregnant or breast-feeding, think you may be pregnant or are planning to have a baby, ask your doctor for advice before taking this medicine.
 Your doctor will normally advise you to stop taking ‘ENALAPRIL’ before you become pregnant or as soon as you know you are pregnant and will advise you to take another medicine instead of ‘ENALAPRIL’.
-‘ENALAPRIL’ is not recommended in early pregnancy, and must not be taken when more than 3 months pregnant, as it may cause serious harm to your baby if used after the third month of pregnancy.
+‘ENALAPRIL’ is not recommended in early pregnancy and must not be taken when more than 3 months pregnant, as it may cause serious harm to your baby if used after the third month of pregnancy.

 Breast-feeding: Tell your doctor if you are breast-feeding or about to start breast-feeding.
 Breast-feeding newborn babies (first few weeks after birth), and especially premature babies, is not recommended whilst taking ‘ENALAPRIL’.